 |About Opossums: Opossums are unique animals.
 They are marsupials, which means that the mother gives birth to teensy tiny young that actually grow in a pouch.
 The opossum has a prehensile tale, opposable thumbs,

 and sometimes play dead.
 Possums frequently eat garbage and pet food, and often live under sheds or even crawl up into the attics of homes.

 Opossums are a common nuisance animal in southeast Pennsylvania.
 In Philadelphia and Montgomery County, possum have become a particularly common problem, as they have invaded many

 homes in the area.
-If you need a professional solution for your Philadelphia possum problem, give us at A Wildlife Pro a call.
+If you need a professional solution for your Philadelphia possum problem, give us at

-Philadelphia Wildlife Control Home Page - Learn about all of our services, and more about our animal control company.
+Philadelphia Wildlife Pest Control Home Page - Learn about all of our services, and more about our animal control company.

 |We service the greater Philadelphia area, including Delaware, Chester, Montgomery, & Philadelphia Counties.
 We service the towns of Upper

 Darby, Lansdowne, Broomall, Media, Brookhaven, Chester, Concordville, Newtown Square, Downingtown, West Chester, King of Prussia, Audubon, Norristown, Conshohocken, Willow Grove, and more.

 We do travel further for larger jobs, or schedule permitting, so if you are unsure about our service range, just give us a call!